kallaics/gitops-demo/docs/deploy-required-infrastructure-elements.md

     - namespace.yaml
     - cluster-role-binding.yaml
     - release.yaml
+    EOF
     ```

-    Save file with `:wq`
-5. Add the nginx deployment to the existing Kustomization for the `dev` environment.
+6. Add the nginx deployment to the existing Kustomization for the `dev` environment.

     If you will to add more sources later, just define same way as above and add the file to tle list in kustomization.yaml

     ```bash
-    vi infrastructure/dev/kustomization.yaml
-    ```

-    Enable file edit with `insert` key or `i` key

-    Add the line to the list

-    ```yaml
-    - ../base/nginx-controller/
+    echo "- ../base/nginx-controller/" >> infrastructure/dev/kustomization.yaml
     ```

     The result looks this: